sjorsdonkers/toml-jai/README.md

 The module supports both Typed as well as Generic data using Toml.Value.
 To avoid having to maintain 2 implementations the Typed version is implemented by going through the Generic version.
 As a result there are some extra data copies/allocations as well as limitations like no support for integers > S64_MAX and slightly reduced accuracy for float due to intermediate conversion through float64.

 ### Type reflection
 We only have a run-time reflection based implementation, e.g. pointer and Type_Info based like: `parse :: (slot: *void, info: Type_Info)`.
-A compile-time reflection based implementation that has the types determined at compile-time like `parse :: (data: *$T)` would have slightly cleaner code and better run-time performance, but it does not support dynamic types like Any.
+A compile-time reflection based implementation, see the [comptime branch](https://github.com/sjorsdonkers/toml-jai/tree/comptime), that has the types determined at compile-time like `parse :: (data: *$T)` would have slightly cleaner code, better run-time performance, and can handle generic custom types (like `Hash_Table`) more conveniently, but it does not support dynamic types like Any.
 Having multiple implementations, or alternative solutions like requiring the user to poke_name a custom serializer for every possible type contained in the Any are considered undesirable.

 ### Customization points
 Custom handlers have several design goals: